maciejmaciejmaciejmaciej/fakturownia_mcp/README.md

-# WooCommerce MCP Server for Netlify
+# Fakturownia MCP Server for Netlify

-A serverless WooCommerce MCP (Model Context Protocol) server deployed on Netlify Functions.
+A serverless fakturownia MCP (Model Context Protocol) server deployed on Netlify Functions.
 This allows you to interact with WooCommerce stores via JSON-RPC API calls from Make.com and other automation platforms.

 ## 🚀 Quick Deploy to Netlify